Entrepreneur - Futurist - Technologist

 Companies Taken Public

-Entrepreneur and CEO
+Entrepreneur and Technologist

 Having served across a wide range of senior management roles, from CEO, to VP of Marketing, to Chief Innovation Officer, Byron possesses a diverse body of patented work, and enjoys talking about the intersection of technology, history and the future to both technical and non-technical audiences around the world.